estivengrx/Stock-analysis/readme.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Special thanks to the developers of the libraries and APIs used in this project.
-- Thanks to the contributors who helped improve this project.

 ## Contact

-For any inquiries or feedback, please contact [your-email@example.com].
+For any inquiries or feedback, please contact [cestiven156@gmail.com].